golfnut1400/newgittest/README.md

 # newgittest
 Learing Git.
 I love the challenge.
+Leaning is so much fun.
+Just keep on learning